75% of Instagram Influencers Are Nano-Influencers: Why Small Creators Win

 Engagement is where small creators shine.
 According to benchmark data, nano-influencers achieve a 1.73% average engagement rate, compared to less than 1% for larger creators (Influencer Marketing Hub).

-This flips the old logic of “bigger is better.”
+This flips the old logic of "bigger is better".
+Tracking engagement relative to audience size is essential, and an Instagram engagement rate calculator helps creators and brands compare performance more accurately.
 Brands that once valued follower count above all else are realizing that a smaller audience often means deeper connection and stronger interaction.

 Authentic Relationships

 The advantage isn’t just numbers, it’s trust.
 A creator with 5,000 followers can reply to DMs, recognize names in their comments, and shape content around their community’s interests.
-That closeness makes partnerships feel less like advertising and more like a personal recommendation.
+That closeness makes partnerships feel less like ads and more like genuine recommendations.

 As Sprout Social notes, influencer authenticity and transparency are increasingly valued by consumers, who expect content to feel like it comes from a real person rather than a polished ad.